Feng Shui Flowers Outside of the Front Door

 NORTHEAST & SOUTHWEST:

-To increase the Earth element, also use stone elements.
-Here is a wonderful collection of stones with positive words engraved which you can keep in a red bowl, like this one at Amazon, to increase their positive effects!
+To increase the Earth element, you can use stone or pottery elements.
+Here is a wonderful collection of stones with positive words engraved which you can keep in a red bowl, like this Asian inspired one or this stone frog small feeder bowl like this one, peek at them on Amazon, to increase the stone’s positive effects!
 I am definitely going to do this!
-For a wonderfully casual and unique art piece, look at these stacked rock cairns and this balanced rock pieces.
-Very affordable too!

 Related Questions: